alexdevero/alex-devero-blog/__drafts__/draft--event-loop.md

 This is how JavaScript handles async operations.
 This is how operations are passed between call stack, web APIs and message queue.
 Even though JavaScript itself is single-threaded it can do this because the web APIs run on separate threads.
 What has the JavaScript event loop to do with this?

+It is the JavaScript event loop what takes care of this cycle.
+It is the job of the JavaScript event loop to continuously check the call stack if it is empty or not.
+If it is empty, it will take the first message from the message queue and push it to the call stack.

+If the call stack is not empty, event loop will not let any message from the queue in.
+Instead, it will let the call stack process call inside it.
+Each of these cycles, or iterations, of the event loop is called "tick".

 ## A note about promises and async functions